 - Allow excess moisture to escape to the outside when bathing, washing dishes, hair drying, laundering and using appliances and non-vented gas burners. - Keep the bathroom door closed and roof vent opened (if equipped, exhaust fan on) when bathing/showering and for a period of time after you have finished. - When cooking, always operate the range hood fan.
-Cooking releases heat and moisture that can quickly result in condensation in your RV; operating the range hood fan can be effective in removing both. - Do not hang wet clothes in the RV to dry. - In hot weather, start the air conditioner early as it removes excess humidity from the air while lowering the temperature. - Manage the inside temperature during cold weather.
+Cooking releases heat and moisture that can quickly result in condensation in your RV; operating the range hood fan can be effective in removing both. - · Do not hang wet clothes in the RV to dry. - In hot weather, start the air conditioner early as it removes excess humidity from the air while lowering the temperature. - Manage the inside temperature during cold weather.
 The higher inside temperature along with colder outside temperatures will cause condensation to form on areas that are not insulated as well as others (windows, vents, wall studs, etc.). - Use a fan to keep air circulating inside the vehicle so condensation and mildew cannot form in dead air spaces.
-Allow air to circulate inside closets and cabbe necessary for you to invest in a dehumidifier to reduce the health risk to you or your family as well as prevent damage to your RV. inets (leave doors partially open) so the temperature inside the cabinets the same as in the rest of the unit.
+Allow air to circulate inside closets and cabinets (leave doors partially open) so the temperature inside the cabinets the same as in the rest of the unit.
 Please keep in mind that a closed cabinet full of stored goods prevents circulation and can cause condensation.